 HB declares that she has no competing interests.

-Dr David Elliman and Professor Helen Bedford would like to gratefully acknowledge Dr Kristin Furfari, a previous contributor to this monograph.
+Dr David Elliman and Professor Helen Bedford would like to gratefully acknowledge Dr Kristin Furfari, a previous contributor to this topic.
 KF declares that she has no competing interests.

 Assistant Professor of Clinical Dermatology